-At each event, the ARENA will be open for at least thirty (30) minutes prior to the start of Qualification MATCHES, during which time teams may survey and/or measure the ARENA and bring ROBOTS on the FIELD to perform sensor calibration.
-The specific time that the FIELD is open will be communicated to teams at the event.
+At each event, time permitting, the ARENA will be open prior to the start of Qualification MATCHES, during which time teams may survey and/or measure the ARENA and bring ROBOTS on the FIELD to perform sensor calibration.
+The specific time and duration that the FIELD is open will be communicated to teams at the event.
 Teams may bring specific questions or comments to the FTA.